purescript/registry-dev/README.md

 ## Storage Backends

-As noted above, this repository will hold all the metadata for packages, but the actual data - i.e. package tarballs - will be stored somewhere else, and we call each of these locations a "storage backend".
+As noted above, this repository will hold all the metadata for packages, but the actual data — i.e. package tarballs — will be stored somewhere else, and we call each of these locations a “storage backend”.

-Clients will need to be pointed at place they can store package tarballs from, so here we'll store a mapping between "name of the storage backend" to a function that given (1) a package name and (2) a package version then returns the _URL_ where the tarball for that package version can be fetched.
+Clients will need to be pointed at place they can store package tarballs from, so here we’ll store a mapping between “name of the storage backend” to a function that given (1) a package name and (2) a package version then returns the _URL_ where the tarball for that package version can be fetched.